-Senator Nan Rich asked Dr. Rebecca McGuire to speak additionally about the total of the budget for the Homeless Initiative Partnership.
+Senator Nan Rich asked Dr. Rebecca McGuire to speak additionally about the totality of the budget.

-- The 2019 HUD NOFA is due September 30, 2019 and the total amount requested is \$11,848,624 million. - The Florida Department of Children and Families, Challenge Grant funding decreased to 3.2 million Statewide a couple of years ago.
-Senator Lauren Book and her advocacy have been able to get the funding back to 3.5 million.
-This increase in funding will aid the entire State (each CoC) to receive increased funding.
-The funding goal is \$5 million annually, which will support the CoC in Broward to receive their \$300,000-dollar maximum allotment amount by the grant.
+- The 2019 HUD NOFA is due September 30, 2019 and the total amount requested is \$11,848,624 million. - The Florida Department of Children and Families Challenge grant funding decreased to 3.2 million Statewide a couple of years ago.
+Senator Lauren Book and her advocacy was able to get the funding back to 3.5 million.
+This increase in funding will aid the entire state and each CoC to receive increased funding.
+The funding goal is \$5 million, which will support the CoC in Broward to receive their \$300,000-dollar maximum allotment allowed by the grant.
 Currently, these funds aid Broward Partnership (BPHI) with housing navigation to find units that meet HUD's threshold requirements.